Bunny (Harvey Comics)

 Bunny Ball is a teenage-girl character in humor comic books published by Harvey Comics.
 She was created by a separate company as a projected doll toy, with Harvey Comics having the comic-book license.
 The comic was originally written by Warren Harvey, a son of one of the company's founders, and featured artwork by illustrator Hy Eisman.
 Other artists who worked on the series included Sol Brodsky and Howard Post.

-The Bunny series initially ran 20 issues (cover-dated Dec.
-1966–Dec.
-1971), with a final, 21st issue published five years later (Nov.
-1976).
-Bunny also appeared in Harvey Pop Comics #2 (Nov.
-1969).
+The Bunny series initially ran 20 issues (cover-dated December 1966 – December 1971), with a final, 21st issue published five years later (November 1976).
+Bunny also appeared in Harvey Pop Comics #2 (November 1969).
+Every issue also contained a story about Fruitman, a seemingly ordinary guy named Percival Pineapple who had the unusual ability to turn himself into various types of fruit.

 Bunny is an international model and actress.
 She has a younger sister named Honey and a rival named Esmeralda, or Esmy.
 Other characters include The Beagles, an English rock group fronted by Bunny's love interest Frederick, the poet William Wordsworth, the painter Marc, the Soular System, a foursome similar to the Motown groups of the 1960s, and Felix, a motorcycle cop on whom Esmy has a crush.

-In November 1999, it was announced MGM had set Jennifer Love Hewitt to headline a feature film based on the character.
+In November 1999, Jennifer Love Hewitt was attached to headline a feature film based on the character by MGM.
 Hewitt was to play a young woman who simultaneously attends college and goes on far-flung James Bond-esque spy missions.
 Stephen Sommers was in talks to direct.